-Assistant Investigator, The Feinstein Institute for Medical Research
+Assistant Professor, The Center for Biomedical Science, The Feinstein Institute for Medical Research

 Assistant Attending, Division of Trauma and Acute Care Surgery, Northwell Health

 Assistant Professor, Surgery, Hofstra Northwell School of Medicine